laat/readme-assert/packages/readme-assert/readme.md

 Options:
-  --auto, -a        Auto discover test code block                      [boolean] --babel           Use babelrc when transpiling      [boolean] [default: false] --file, -f        readme.md file to read
+  --auto, -a        Auto discover test code block                      [boolean] --all, -l         Run all supported code blocks                      [boolean] --babel           Use babelrc when transpiling      [boolean] [default: false] --file, -f        readme.md file to read
   --main, -m        Points to the entry point of the module             [string]